 To make sure you feel fully informed and comfortable about what may happen during labor and delivery, we have put together answers to a list of commonly asked questions to help set your mind at ease.
 The hospital also permits a female family member to accompany patients in the hospital, although they will be unable to stay during the actual time of birth.Commonly asked questionsWhat should I bring to the hospital?

 For the arrival of your baby you should bring clothing, two packets of disposable nappies and a receiving blanket.
 In terms of your preparation for delivery at the hospital, you should cut your nails short and remove nail polish.
-You are advised against wearing tight jewellery and bringing food items, extra baggage or valuables with you to the hospital.
+You are advised against wearing tight jewelry and bringing food items, extra baggage or valuables with you to the hospital.

 If you have had a consultation with any other healthcare facilities other than HMC, you should bring all consultation reports or any other healthcare related documents with you to the hospital.What should I do if my waters break?